reyimaginario/is/README.md

 # is
-Proyect for the subject "Integracion de Sistemas"
+Project for the subject "Integracion de Sistemas"